jlindbloom/SMU-COVID-19/README.md

 ![](operations_plan_excerpt.png)

-This document was last updated on 8/21/2020.
+<strike> This document was last updated on 8/21/2020.
 Assuming these figures still remain accurate, there are a total of <strong>127</strong> isolation beds.
 <ul>
 <li> <strong>63</strong> beds occupied means students with permanent addresses within 120 miles of campus may be sent home. </li>
 <li> <strong>88</strong> beds occupied means students with permanent addresses within 300 miles of campus may be sent home. </li>